The Need For Sustainability Metrics

 One of the bigger frameworks is the Global Reporting Initiative (GRI).
 Having first introduced sustainability reporting in 1997, the GRI is certainly well-versed in being able to capture and explain the various degrees and intricacies related to sustainability.
 It does however take a fair bit of understanding.
 As such, it requires you to surf the learning curve.

 What Metrics Drive You

 There are other possibilities for sustainability metrics.
 It really boils down to the main priorities of the organization.
-For instance, if a business is concerned with the impact of its local operations on the surrounding neighborhood.
+For instance, if a business is concerned with the impact of its local operations on the surrounding neighbourhood.
 It can look to environmental readings, but it may also want to consider measuring the health of the community.

 In so doing, it can perhaps measure literacy and nutrition levels, student enrollments, and even average screen time.
 It can also investigate direct health correlations with childhood mortality rates, cancer cases, workplace accidents, etc. The possibilities are endless once the willingness it there.